luisaziccarelli/T1A2_terminal_application/T1A2_terminal_application/README.md

 # **My Recipe App**

-A basic cooking program that gives you recipe options based on items you have available and your diet restrictions.
+A basic recipe app that gives you recipe options based on items you have available and your diet restrictions.

 # **Contributor**